What is Topic of the Month?

 In Build Up we want that everyone feels involved.
 That is what the Topic of the Month is for, so all the community can contribute with articles, events and much more under the same topic.

-This month of February our topic is 'Energy efficiency design tools’.
+This month of June our topic is 'Energy communities'.

 Which content is related to the topic?

 - Demand Response, prosumers, and peer-to-peer energy trading schemes